nyantoasty/CheckIT-Documentation/docs/README.md

 ---

-> Professional PowerShell module for Windows computer management, diagnostics, and reporting in domain environments.
+> Custom PowerShell module for Windows computer management, diagnostics, and reporting in domain environments.
 Designed for IT departments managing labs, classrooms, and departmental computers.

 ## 📋 Table of Contents